British artists' suppliers, 1650-1950 - D

 Matthew Darly, various addresses before moving to 39 Strand (opposite New Round Court) 1766-1780, 159 Fleet St 1780-1781.
 Engraver and teacher of engraving, printseller, paper hanging manufacturer, artists' colourman.

-Matthew Darly (c.1720-78?), also known as Matthias Darley, made many engravings of furnishings, ornament and architecture, including plates for Chippendale's The Director, 1754-62, and also produced numerous caricatures.
+Matthew Darly (c.1720-80), also known as Matthias Darley, made many engravings of furnishings, ornament and architecture, including plates for Chippendale's The Director, 1754-62, and also produced numerous caricatures.
 He advertised his ‘Manufactory for Paper Hangings’ (trade card, Banks coll.).
 In 1766 he moved to 39 Strand, the shop depicted in The Macaroni Print Shop (1772), where he and his wife Mary sold caricatures and other engravings, and also supplied materials for artists and amateurs, including 'transparent colours for staining drawings' in 1776 (Hardie 1967 p.17), and the following year all sorts of materials used in the polite arts of drawing and engraving, including ‘prepared Papers, Chalks, Copper-plates, Black lead Pencils… transparent Colours, &c’ (Public Advertiser 9 January 1777).
 He also advertised ‘Foreign and English Colours dry or prepared in Pots, Creyons, or drops &c… Black Lead, Red Chalk, and other drawing Pencils.
 Italian, French, Black, Red and White Chalks.
 Silver, Steel and Brass portcreyons’, as well as many other materials (broadside, said to date to c.1776, repr.
 Ken Spelman, cat.no.65, November 2008, no.72).
-Darly may have died in 1778, the business being carried on by his wife for a few years.
+Darly died in 1780, the business perhaps being carried on by his wife for a year or two.

 Darly’s satirical engraved self-portrait dates to 1771 (example, National Portrait Gallery).

-Charles Davis advertised as a coach, sign and house painter, and as a supplier and gilder of picture frames (Boddely’s Bath Journal 30 April 1764, see Sloman 2002 pp.66, 231n).
+Charles Davis (?1740-1805), painter and colourman has been the subject of research by Neil Jeffares (see Sources below).
+Davis advertised as a coach, sign and house painter, and as a supplier and gilder of picture frames (Boddely’s Bath Journal 30 April 1764, see Sloman 2002 pp.66, 231n).
 In 1763 he was offering watercolours in shells, palettes and palette knives, oils and colours, best London brushes and primed canvas (William Whitley, Thomas Gainsborough, 1915, p.93).
+He was recorded in Gerrard St in 1771 and in Westgate Buildings in 1781 (general rate book, 1771; lighting, cleaning and watching rate book, 1781).
 In 1777 he announced that he had removed from Garrard St to Westgate St where he sold ‘all sorts of best colours, dry or prepared in oil or water, primed cloths, tools, pencils, pallets, pallet knives, easels & straining frames, crayons, drawing papers, Italian black, white & red chalk… and every article that is used in painting and drawing’ (Bath Chronicle 7 August 1777, as quoted in the Whitley papers vol.3 p.283).
 He was recorded as a painter and colourman in 1783 (Bailey’s Western Midlands directory).

 James Davis, 4 Wilson St, Drury Lane, London by 1859-1875.
 Artists’ colour box manufacturer 1861-1875, previously listed as a tinplate worker.